By playing with Instagram’s API, I was able to verify that my phone is indeed able to see someone else’s activity on Instagram.

 At the time of writing, his last three photos were: 1- a screenshot from The Martian movie, 2- a photo of him and his wife and 3- a picture of Dennis Ritchie’s desk from when he wrote the C programming language.

-I’m going to use the name of this last picture (the desk) as our search term.
+I will use the name of this last picture (the desk) as our search term.

-As you may know, Instagram doesn’t let you obtain someone else’s information through their API (you need to use an iOS or Android app).
+As you may know, Instagram doesn’t let you obtain someone else’s information through their API (you must use an iOS or Android app).
 But I already knew that they do provide some statistics about what you last published.
 There’s even an endpoint where you can see your own activity, so I assumed it would be the same for other people… and it was!